f4rh4d-4hmed/Download-Link-Generator-DLG/README.md

 `cd FTP-Downloader-BDIX`
 `pip install -r requirements.txt`
 `python3 main.py`
 Wait for the worker to finish.
+After that A url.txt file will be created.
+Change it to url.lock.
 Than `python3 search.py`
 # Usage
 Go as it says, provide all the information it asks after the application is running.